KazamiHazaki/Dumbways-15/minikube/readme.md

 ```shell
 minikube tunnel
 ```
+because we are exposing port 80, minikube will asked for password root, enter your password and you can access it

 ![image](https://user-images.githubusercontent.com/56806850/220160761-aab1ad38-bcea-4522-b35f-5dd29d267b9f.png)

 because we are running on local machine and its doesn't have public IP its will automatic using localhost